-You can't use the Exchange Administration Center (EAC) to create Outlook protection rules.
+You can't use the Exchange admin center (EAC) to create Outlook protection rules.
 You must use the Shell.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.